Conversation Toolkit for Coffee Shops and Bars in a Divided Nation

 We see the toolkit as a way to help re-build empathy and trust in a divided society.
 My design partner, Andrew Schlesinger and I designed the Talking with Strangers toolkit with the aim of re-building empathy, trust and healing the divide in the United States bought to light after the recent election.
 Talking with Strangers is free - designed to be distributed over the web with a Creative Commons attribution license.

-Talking with Strangers is distributed through elwoodleach.com/talkingwithstrangers with a Creative Commons attribution license.
-The toolkit includes multiple templates that can be customised to match the brand language and aesthetic of the establishment.
+Talking with Strangers is a toolkit that includes multiple templates that can be customised to match the brand language and aesthetic of the establishment.